Do you need extra storage space in your home? The quickest and cheapest way to get extra space is to lay boards above the ceiling joists in the loft.

 If the new boards press down on the insulation, it will reduce their effectiveness and your home won’t be as energy efficient – in other words, badly installed loft boards can bump up your heating bills.

-A very badly installed loft board floor can also disrupt the airflow from the roof vents, this can create problems with condensation – in other words, all your items stored in the loft will get wet in the winter.
+A very badly installed loft board floor can also disrupt the airflow from any roof vents which can create problems with condensation, put simply, any items stored in the loft amy get wet in the winter.

 While those with good DIY skills should be able to board out a loft without any issues, it’s not a job for a complete novice.